emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 prohibitive; most closed-source software enables users to export data to an open format.

-# Rule 5: Data should be stored in an easily-usable format {-}
+# Rule 5: Data should be structured for analysis {-}

 Not only should data be stored in an open format (Rule 4), but it should also be stored in a format that computers can easily use for